 While heat and red light form the core therapeutic combination, vibration massage adds a valuable third dimension:

-The combination of all three: heat, red light, and vibration, represents the most comprehensive at-home knee therapy approach available in 2026.
+The combination of all three: heat, red light, and vibration, represents the multi-feature at-home knee therapy approach available in 2026.

 Real-World Applications: Who Benefits Most?